comunica/Article-ISWC2018-Resource/content/introduction.md

 by moving part of [SPARQL query evaluation](cite:cites spec:sparqllang) to the client side.
 This alternative Linked Data publication method has been receiving increasing attention within the research community, including [server interface extensions](cite:cites brtpf, vtpf, tpfamf, tpfsubstring) to [client-side optimizations and extensions](cite:cites tpfoptimization, cyclades, tpfqs).
-Most of these works include an adaptation of the TPF client (also known as Client.js or `ldf-client`), the default implementation of the TPF algorithm for federated evaluation of SPARQL queries using TPF entrypoints.
+Most of these works include an adaptation of the TPF client (also known as Client.js or `ldf-client`), which is the default implementation of the TPF algorithm for federated evaluation of SPARQL queries using TPF entrypoints.

 These client adaptations clients are however not fully compatible with each other.